dwrobel/flatcam/README.md

 - added a new parameter for the Tcl CommandIsolate, named: 'follow'.
 When follow = 1 (True) the resulting geometry will follow the Gerber paths.
 - added a new setting in Edit -> Preferences -> General that allow to select the type of saving for the FlatCAM project: either compressed or uncompressed.
 Compression introduce an time overhead to the saving/restoring of a FlatCAM project.
 - started to work on Solder Paste Dispensing Tool
+- fixed a bug in rotate from shortcut function
+- finished generating the solder paste dispense geometry

 18.02.2019